AI @ Union Pacific

 2017 Q3

-Union Pacific achieves top U.S. railroad employee safety ranking for the second consecutive year, supported by analytics.
+Union Pacific achieved top U.S. railroad employee safety performance for the second consecutive year, enabled by analytics.

 2017 Q2: no updates